mskcc/lohhla/README.md

 ### How can I test if LOHHLA is working? ###

 Example data is included in the LOHHLA repository.
-Alter the "example.sh" script to match your local file structure and ensure the requisite dependencies are available / loaded.
+To run LOHHLA on the example dataset, alter the "example.sh" script to match your local file structure and ensure the requisite dependencies are available / loaded.
 The --HLAfastaLoc, --gatkDir, and --novoDir file paths should also be updated to the corresponding locations.
 File paths must be full paths.
 Run "example.sh" and the output should match that found in the "correct-example-out" directory provided.